microsoft/fast/packages/fast-element/docs/building-components.md

 The text "John Doe" exists in the "Light DOM", but it gets *projected* into the location of the `slot` within the "Shadow DOM".

 > **NOTE:** If you find the terms "Light DOM" and "Shadow DOM" unintuitive, you're not alone.
 Another way to think of "Light DOM" is as the "Semantic DOM".
 It represents your semantic content model, without any concern for rendering.
-Another way to think of "Shadow DOM' is as the "Render DOM".
+Another way to think of "Shadow DOM" is as the "Render DOM".
 It represents how your element is rendered, independent of content or semantics.

 With slots at our disposal, we now unlock the full compositional model of HTML for use in our own elements.
 However, there's even more that slots can do.